-Again we see an old photograph of a Coventry street which is not at all recognisable to present day visitors to the town.
-In 1910 Hertford Street was a normal shopping street carrying traffic, although not the sort of traffic we expect nowadays - horses and carts would have outnumbered the newly invented motor vehicles considerably!
+Again we see an old photograph of a Coventry street which is not at all recognisable to present day visitors.
+Here in 1914 Hertford Street was a busy shopping street carrying traffic - although generally not the sort of traffic we expect nowadays - horses and carts would still have outnumbered the newly invented motor vehicles!

-In 2005 little remains to compare with the view a century earlier.
-A careful look will reveal the spire of Holy Trinity and a few of the buildings on the right did survive the wartime bombing, but their modern facades disguise their original appearance.
-Since 1969 there's been little chance of being run over by any sort of vehicle, even less a horse drawn cart, because Hertford Street was finally pedestrianised.
+One click on the image and we can see that in 2022 little remains to compare with the view a century earlier.
+The spire of Holy Trinity and a few of the buildings on the right did survive the wartime bombing, but their modern facades disguise their original appearance.
+Since 1969, when Hertford Street was pedestrianised, there's been little chance of being run over by any kind of vehicle, horse drawn or otherwise.